Exoplanets as Sub-GeV Dark Matter Detectors: Dark Matter Evaporation

+DM evaporation from the exoplanet truncates the low DM mass sensitivity.
+This is because in collisions with SM particles, the DM velocity of individual particles can exceed the escape velocity, and the particles evaporate from the object.
+We emphasize that the value of the evaporation mass strongly depends on the considered model.
+For concreteness, we give now some model-specific examples.
+We use the evaporation rate derived in~Ref.~\cite{Gould:1989tu}, given by

+where $\Sigma_{\rm total}$ is the sum of all the cross sections of scattering protons, $\bar{v}$ the thermal DM velocity, $E_0$ the DM escape energy, and $\bar{r}= \left( \frac{6 T(\bar{r})}{\pi^2 G_N \rho( \bar{r}) m_\chi} \right)^{1/2}$ is the mean DM radius.
+We evaluate the evaporation mass now in four different scenarios: the WIMP s-wave and p-wave annihilation, the Co-SIMP case, and a light mediator case, for a Jupiter-like planet and a $M_{\rm BD} = 55 \, M_{\rm jup} $ brown dwarf.
+We consider two benchmark cross sections, $10^{-34}$~cm$^2$ and $10^{-30}$~cm$^2$.
+We define the evaporation mass as the DM mass value where the evaporation time-scale is roughly shorter than the time-scale in which annihilation equilibrium is reached, as per Sec.~\ref{sec:equil}.
+More precisely, the evaporation condition of Ref. \cite{Garani:2017jcj} is adopted i.e. $\Gamma_{\rm evap} \tau_{\rm eq} = 1/\sqrt{0.11}$ when annihilation equilibrium is reached, which singles out the rate at which DM depletion due to evaporation is at the $90\%$ value of the captured particle number.

+To obtain evaporation estimates, we make some assumptions about the planetary properties.
+For Jupiter, we take a profile with a core temperature of $T_c = 1.5 \times 10^4 \, \rm K$, an average density of $\rho_{\rm jup} = 1.3 \, \rm g/cm^3$, and a radius of $R_{\rm jup} = 6.99\times10^9 \,\rm cm$.
 For our brown dwarf benchmark point we use an analytical model as detailed in Sec.~\ref{sec:overview}.
 Compared to our cross section sensitivity estimates, where we assumed a hydrogen sphere, the evaporation limits require a model for the exoplanet core.
 The relatively low core temperatures and high densities make old brown dwarfs efficient accumulators for light DM.
 For our benchmark, the brown dwarf radius is taken to be $R_{\rm BD} = R_{\rm jup}$, and the mass $M_{\rm BD} = 55 \, M_{\rm jup} = 0.05 M_{\rm\odot}$.
 This results in an average density of $\rho_{BD} = 73 \, \rm g/cm^3$, a core density of $\rho_c = 500 \, \rm g/cm^3$ and a core temperature $T_c = 2 \times 10^5 \, \rm K$.
-The resulting minimal DM mass that does not evaporate in the brown dwarf is $m_\chi^{\rm min} \sim 4.5 \, \rm MeV$.
-We do not study brown dwarfs higher than $M_{\rm BD} = 55 \, M_{\rm jup}$, as the internal background heat becomes too high to see a DM heating signal.
+Note that the analytical model can give a range of brown dwarf core temperatures, depending on the brown dwarf properties and modeling assumptions; it would be reasonable to also take BD core temperatures a factor few higher, which would result in evaporation masses a factor few higher (see e.g. Ref.~\cite{Acevedo:2023owd}).
+We do not study brown dwarfs higher than $M_{\rm BD} = 55 \, M_{\rm jup}$, as the internal background heat eventually becomes too high to see a DM heating signal.
+Any other Jupiters, Super Jupiters, or lighter brown dwarfs, will have a minimum exoplanet-bounded DM mass that is between the Jupiter benchmark (planetary mass $M_{\rm jup}$), and the brown dwarf benchmark (planetary mass $55\,M_{\rm jup}$).
+The DM mass where evaporation occurs will depend on where the mass of the exoplanet in question sits relevant to these benchmarks.